 The tour begins with the smell, which no amount of cleansing can quite eradicate.
 But once into the small, well-done Musee des Egouts you quickly forget it.
 Here in documents, engravings, photos, diagrams and models of machinery is a short course in the evolution of the sewer system from the time when chamberpots were dumped into the streets to the present gravity-flow system whose complex network is shown in a map.”

-Commentary: I have crawled through my share of sanitary sewers and there is no way that any museum will ever help me forget the smell.
+Commentary: I have crawled through my share of sanitary sewers and there is no way that any museum would ever help me forget the smell.